Cyclic quantum Teichm\"uller theory: Relation to the quantum hyperbolic field theory

 \section{Relation to the quantum hyperbolic field theory}

-Here we discuss the relation with the \emph{reduced quantum hyperbolic operator} (reduced QH operator for short) introduced and investigated in \cite{BB-QT,BB-GD}.
+In this section, we discuss the relation with the \emph{reduced quantum hyperbolic operator} (reduced QH operator for short) introduced and investigated in \cite{BB-QT,BB-GD}.
 The reduced QH operator is a ``reduced'' version of quantum hyperbolic operator \cite{BB-QT}, where the latter is a part of the quantum hyperbolic field theory (QHFT) \cite{BB-GT,BB-AGT}.

-In \cite{BB-GD}, the transpose of reduced QH operator associated with the mapping cyclinder $C_\phi$ of a mapping class $\phi \in MC(\Sigma)$ gives an intertwiner of the local representation $\iota'_{\bD}$ \cite[Theorem 1.1]{BB-GD}.
+In \cite{BB-GD}, the transpose of reduced QH operator associated with the mapping cylinder $C_\phi$ of a mapping class $\phi \in MC(\Sigma)$ gives an intertwiner of the local representation $\iota'_{\bD}$ \cite[Theorem 1.1]{BB-GD}.
 Hence it selects a canonical intertwiner among those arising from Bai--Bonahon--Liu \cite{BBL,Mazzoli}.
 We will show that this coincides with a conjugate of our quantum intertwiner associated with $\phi$.

-The author thanks St\'ephane Baseilhac for illuminating discussion on these topics.
+The author thanks St\'ephane Baseilhac for illuminating discussion on this topic.